-Hermit crabs start to fade in color, usually to an ashen gray, ahead of molting.
-Poor nutrition and excessive light can bleach the color of hermit crabs.
+Hermit crabs fade in color, usually to an ashen gray, ahead of molting.
+Also, poor nutrition and excessive light can bleach the color of hermit crabs.

 What Color Should a Hermit Crab Be?

-There’s no universal color for hermit crabs.
-Different species have different markings.
-Sometimes, this is reflected in the name of the hermit crab.
-Examples of this include:
+There’s no universal color for hermit crabs, and different species have different markings.
+Sometimes, this is reflected in the name of a hermit crab.
+Examples include:

-- Paguristes cadenati – red or scarlet reef hermit crab
+- Paguristes cadenati – Red or scarlet reef hermit crab.

-- Coenobita purpureu – blueberry hermit crab
+- Coenobita purpureu – Blueberry hermit crab.

-- Coenobita clypeatus – Purple Pincher (or Caribbean hermit crab)
+- Coenobita clypeatus – Purple Pincher (or Caribbean hermit crab).

-What Color is a Healthy Hermit Crab?
+What Color Is A Healthy Hermit Crab?

-Should Hermit Crabs be One, Uniform Color?
+Should Hermit Crabs Be A Uniform Color?

 Many hermit crabs have varying colors and shades throughout their body parts.
-The Caribbean hermit crab is known as the Purple Pincher as its claw is deep purple, while the rest of the body is typically red.
+The Caribbean hermit crab is known as the Purple Pincher as its claw is deep purple, while the rest of the body is red.

 My Hermit Crab is Losing Color

-If multiple hermit crabs are losing color, it suggests that something is amiss in the habitat.
-Check the temperature and hygrometer.
-Most hermit crab owners follow the 80/80 rule – 80% humidity and a temperature of 80 degrees – to mimic a natural environment.
+So, check the temperature and humidity.
+Most hermit crab owners follow the 80/80 rule – 80% humidity and a temperature of 80 degrees – to mimic their natural environment.

 Do Hermit Crabs Change Color When They Molt?

-According to the Journal of Experimental Marine Biology and Ecology, hermit crabs molt several times in the first three years of their life.
-They increase in size and mass each time.
+According to the Journal of Experimental Marine Biology and Ecology, hermit crabs molt several times in the first few years of their life as they increase in size and mass.

-- Eating and drinking more than usual (storing fat and water)
+- Eating and drinking more than usual.

-- Glassy, glazed expression in the eyes
+- Glassy, glazed expression in the eyes.

-- Uncharacteristic lack of energy and general lethargy
+- Uncharacteristic lack of energy and lethargy.

-- Digging more than usual, as though making a tunnel
+- Digging more than usual as though making a tunnel.

 Does Diet Influence Hermit Crab Color?

-If your hermit crabs are looking washed out, ensure they are eating enough and correctly.
+If your hermit crabs look washed out, ensure they’re eating enough and the right types of food.
 Hermit crabs need large quantities of protein and calcium.

 Do Hermit Crabs Change Color When They Die?

-Unfortunately, dead hermit crabs look, behave and smell similar to molting crabs.
-In both instances, the skin will fade to a dull gray.
-Molting means that one exoskeleton is dying, and a new one replaces it.
+Unfortunately, dead hermit crabs look and behave similarly to molting crabs.
+In both instances, the skin color fades to a dull gray.
+Never assume that hermit crabs that have lost color have died.

 Do Hermit Crabs Change Color as Camouflage?

-Unfortunately, hermit crabs cannot change their body color.
-Instead, as per the Journal of Experimental Biology, hermit crabs choose shells that blend into the background.
+However, hermit crabs can’t change their body color.
+According to the Journal of Experimental Biology, hermit crabs choose shells that blend into the background.

 Changing Colors in Hermit Crabs